bvaughn/react-virtualized/docs/Grid.md

 This function should be called if dynamic column or row sizes have changed but nothing else has.
 Since Grid only receives `columnsCount` and `rowsCount` it has no way of detecting when the underlying data changes.

-##### scrollToCell({ scrollToColumn, scrollToRow })

-Updates the Grid to ensure the cell at the specified row and column indices is visible.
-This method exists so that a user can forcefully scroll to the same cell twice.
-(The `scrollToColumn` and `scrollToRow` properties would not change in that case so it would not be picked up by the component.)

-##### setScrollPosition({ scrollLeft, scrollTop })

-Set the `scrollLeft` and `scrollTop` position within the inner scroll container.

-Normally it is best to let `Grid` manage these properties or to use a method like `scrollToCell`.
-This method enables a `Grid` to be scroll-synced to another react-virtualized component though.
-It is appropriate to use in that case.

 ### Class names

 The Grid component supports the following static class names